Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/usb/keyboard.md

 ## Important Notes

-- **CDC Console**: USB console output is unavailable while in Host mode since the USB port switches from Device to Host
+- **CDC Console:** USB console is unavailable while in Host mode (port switches from Device to Host).
 - **Flashing**: You must disable USB Host mode (or reboot) to flash new firmware via USB
 - **Not Persistent**: The USB Host mode setting is runtime-only and resets on reboot